sanjoydasjoy/codes/zacademy/os/concepts3.md

 Each process must ask permission to enter critical section in entry section, may follow critical section with exit section, then remainder section <br>

 <img src="chapters/pics/critical.png" alt="Four Components of OS" width="350"> <br> <br>

+## Solution to Critical-Section Problem

+    1. Mutual Exclusion - If a process is executing in its critical section,then no other processes can be executing in their critical sections

+    2. Progress - If no process is executing in its critical section and there exist some processes that wish to enter their critical section, then the selection of the processes that will enter the critical section next cannot be postponed indefinitely

+    3. Bounded Waiting - A bound must exist on the number of times that other processes are allowed to enter their critical sections after a process has made a request to enter its critical section and before that request is granted

 ## Classical Problems of Synchronization: